omidsa1/CharMatch/README.md

 ### To-do

-- [ ] Rewrite readme with more detail
+- [ ] Rewrite readme in more detail
-- [ ] Migrate DataBase topostgresql
+- [ ] Migrate DataBase to PostgreSQL